-An awareness of the key features of study design, implementation and analysis, as outlined in Chapters 7-10, should help to ensure that we obtain valid results from our research efforts.
+An awareness of the key features of study design implementation and analysis should help ensure that we obtain valid results from our research efforts.
 In this regard, the term validity relates to the absence of a systematic bias in results; that is, a valid measure of association in the study group will have the same value as the true measure in the source population (except for variation due to sampling error).
-To the extent that the study group and the source population measures differ systematically, the result is said to be biased.
+To the extent that the study group and the study population measures differ, systematically, the result is said to be biased.
 There are 3 major types of bias:

-- 1. selection bias: due to factors affecting the selection of study subjects, or to other factors that relate to the willingness of potential study subjects to participate in a research project (we also include a discussion of follow-up and loss to follow-up bias in this section) - information bias: due to factors affecting the accuracy of information (lack of measurement and misclassification error) on the exposure, outcome, or covariates of interest - 3. confounding bias: due to the effects of factors other than the exposure of interest on the observed measure of association.
+- 1. selection bias: due to factors affecting the selection of study subjects, or to other factors that relate to the willingness of potential study subjects to participate in a research project - 2. information bias: due to factors relating to obtaining accurate information on the exposure, outcome and covariates of interest, and - 3. confounding bias: due to the effects of factors other than the exposure of interest on the observed measure of association.

-In this chapter, we discuss the nature, impact, and prevention of selection and information bias; confounding is discussed in Chapter 13.
-There is a large literature on selection and information bias and often research relating to the specific topic and study design of interest is available.
-Here we have selected research and instructive papers that provide widely applicable approaches to prevent and correct for these biases.
+In this chapter, we discuss the nature, impact and prevention of selection and information bias; confounding is discussed in Chapter 13.

-Most analytic studies are conducted on non-randomly sampled study subjects, so there is always some uncertainty about how well the attributes and the associations in the study group reflect the attributes and associations in the source population from which the study group is drawn.
-Once the study groups are selected, we must be able to accurately measure the exposure, extraneous factors and outcome of interest, and control confounding, in order to make valid conclusions about the exposure-outcome association.
+Most analytic studies are conducted on non-randomly sampled study subjects, so there is always some uncertainty about how well the attributes and the associations in the study group reflect the attributes and associations in the larger source population from which the study group is drawn.
+In addition, once the study groups are selected, we must be able to accurately measure the exposure, extraneous factors and outcome of interest, and control confounding, if we want to make valid conclusions about the exposure-outcome association.
 In this context, an internally valid study will allow us, based on the study group data, to make unbiased inferences about the association(s) of interest in the source population.
-Bleijenbergh et al (2011) discuss criteria for internal validity especially when using participatory research methods.
 External validity relates to the ability to make correct inferences to populations beyond the source population (the first of these being the target population).
-In this regard, while it is certainly desirable that the study and source populations be 'representative' of the larger target population, one should not sacrifice internal validity in order to gain external validity (see Alonso et al (2007); Boffetta, (2011)).
+In this regard, while it is certainly desirable that the study and source populations be 'representative' of the larger target population, one should not sacrifice internal validity in order to gain external validity (see Alonso et al, 2007).
 In the extreme, there is no value in being able to extrapolate incorrect results.
-Boffetta (2011) notes that the study groups in both the Framingham Heart Study, and the physicians used by Doll and Hill for their studies on health effects of smoking had higher internal than external validity.
-Vergouwe et al (2010) note that when trying to externally validate risk models it is important that the characteristics of the training (development) sample and the validation sample be similar with respect to demographic factors as well as case mix and severity.
 Generalisability is an inferential step beyond external validity and refers to the ability to develop and extend valid scientific theories to broadly defined populations (eg associations that are valid across populations and/or species).